-Conda is a package management system which was initially created for Python but currently supports several other languages such as R or lua.
+Conda is a package management system which was initially created for Python, but currently also supports several other languages such as R or lua.
 Conda can be used to quickly find, install and update packages and their dependencies using community-maintained remote repositories (also called channels).
-Software packages and scientific libraries are installed in environments to provide the ability to maintain different, often incompatible, sets of software.
+Software packages and scientific libraries are installed in “environments” to provide the ability to maintain different, often incompatible, sets of software.
 Environments are also managed by Conda.

-Please note: compared to the software modules that we provide on the cluster, there are much more and newer libraries available via Conda which you can manage yourself, but they may not be as well optimized for the processor architectures on the cluster.
+Please note: compared to the software modules that we provide on the cluster, there are much more and newer libraries available via Conda that you can manage yourself, but they may not be as well optimized for the processor architectures on the cluster.
 In addition, by default, Conda installs packages in user's home directory ($HOME) which has a quota for the size and number of files.
+You should take care to re-set the Conda installation directory to a subdirectory of your group's $SOFTWARE directory.
+Otherwise, you'll probably quite quickly run into your quota in $HOME, with inconvenient consequences (like not being able to use graphical logins any more before you remove the extraneous files, possibly erroneously also deleting files that should remain).

 Please note: it is not recommended to mix cluster software modules and Conda-managed software in the same work environment.